cloud-ark/caastle/docs/architecture.rst

 __ auth_

+We want CloudARK to be at least as reliable as the underlying Cloud.
+This led us to not use any timeouts for cloud resource creation actions.
+After CloudARK initiates a creation call to the cloud, it periodically reads the status of the resource and updates its internal state.
+CloudARK terminates this polling only if the resource becomes available or if the cloud indicates that the resource provisioning has failed.
+There are no timeouts within CloudARK around these polling checks.

+CloudARK strives to provide atomicity around resource provisioning.
+As part of provisioning a top-level resource, other resources are created.
+For example, when creating a ECS cluster, first appropriate security groups are created and a ssh key pair is created.
+If cluster creation fails, these resources are deleted thus ensuring atomicity of cluster create action.
+Similar approach is used when provisioning of database resources (RDS, Cloud SQL).

 **Docker as a command execution mechanism**

 CloudARK uses combination of target cloud’s SDKs and CLIs as cloud interaction mechanisms.